shopware/docs/guides/installation/README.md

 # Installation

-## Development setup

 This section discusses ways to set up Shopware on local machines so you can use it as a foundation for your development.

 There are a couple of ways to get Shopware running on your system togehter with the most useful services for data storage and a webserver.

-* [devenv](devenv.md): Installation using devenv, built on top of Nix.
+## Declaratively managed

+The installation with Devenv ([see the guide](devenv.md)) manages all necessary services.
+A description file in the source code manages the versions of these services.
+This setup works for linux and macOS.

+A community powered alternative for this is [Dockware](community/dockware.md).
-* [Dockware](community/dockware.md): This is a managed docker setup for Shopware 6 by Shopware agency [dasistweb](https://www.dasistweb.de/).
+This is a managed docker setup for Shopware 6 by Shopware agency [dasistweb](https://www.dasistweb.de/).

-## Production hosting

-If you are looking for a guide to set up Shopware in a production environment, please follow the link below:

-{% page-ref page="flex.md" %}
+## Setting up your own environment

+Please refer to our [requirements](requirements.md) to install and configure the necessary services like a database and a webserver to a *nix system like Linux, macOS, wsl etc.

+After that you can setup Shopware as a symfony flex project.
+[Guide](template.md)